hrszpuk/rvm/docs/SPEC.md

 The stack pointer points to the top of the stack frame.
 The call stack is used to keep track of the current state of the program.

 ## Instruction Buffer
+The instruction buffer stores all the instructions in the program.
+This makes it easy to jump to a specific instruction in the program.

 ## Registers